I’m a sucker for a really good bath bomb recipe, so when I came up with these confetti bath bombs I had to share them with you.

 Peach Kernal Oil can happily be substituted for Sweet Almond Oil or Apricot Kernal Oil, although you could also use Flaxseed Oil, Sunflower Oil and Rapeseed Oil as well.
 The polysorbate, however, is kinda important, as it makes sure that none of the oil makes the bathtub a bit slippery.
 If you really wanna leave this out, try substituting it for water instead.
 This will ensure the mixture is wet enough to form your spheres, but won’t do anything about an oily bathtub.

-Confetti Bath Bombs
+DIY Confetti Bath Bomb Recipe

 Ingredients